-Dr. Naroo explains: "We make the best possible use of the sponsorship we receive and our return on investment, though medium-term, is increasing the number of lens wearers worldwide through excellent education.
-It's great that key people across industry share this ethos."
+Candidates successful in the Fellowship Exam can add the letters FIACLE after their names in recognition of their contact lens knowledge investment, though medium term, is increasing the number of lens wearers worldwide through excellent education.
+It's great that key people across industry share this ethos.'